uttej-git/devcon/README.md

 # 🚀 DevConnect

-**DevConnect** is a React-based full-stack-ready project that mimics a minimal social feed experience.
-It demonstrates component-based design, client-side routing, post interaction features, and theme toggling.
+**DevConnect** is a full-stack social feed platform designed for developers to post, engage, and stay connected.
+It replicates key features of platforms like LinkedIn and Twitter but is tailored for developer-centric interactions.

 ---